danko1122q/vel-shell/docs/LANGUAGE.md

 ## Overview

 Vel is a command language.
 Every statement is a command invocation.
 The first word on a line is the command name; subsequent words are its arguments.
-This model is similar to Tcl, but vel integrates shell-like features such as external program execution, pipelines, and job control directly into the language.
+This model integrates shell-like features such as external program execution, pipelines, and job control directly into the language.

 ---